-There are certain sectors of work where the regulations do not apply, as they have their own sector-specific legal requirements, and this is mainly in transport-related areas, eg sea transport, workers on fishing vessels and those covered by the Aviation Directive.
+There are certain types of work where the regulations do not apply, as they have their own sector-specific legal requirements, and this is mainly in transport-related areas, eg sea transport, workers on fishing vessels and those covered by the Civil Aviation (Working Time) Regulations 2004.

-Mobile workers in road transport are covered by the EU drivers' hours rules.
+Mobile workers in road transport are currently covered by the EU drivers' hours rules, which were enacted into English law via the Road Transport (Working Time)

+Regulations 2005.
 This includes drivers, members of the vehicle crew and any others who form part of the travelling staff.
-They are entitled to paid annual leave and health assessments for night workers under the Working Time Regulations.
+They are entitled to paid annual leave and health assessments for night workers.